Information

 Guided study sessions

-In the guided study sessions of the Online Study Space, you plan together.
+In the guided study sessions of the Library, you plan together.
 Moreover, you immediately get some focused study moments and it will help you with possible start-up and motivation problems.
+Read more about guided study sessions.